powderflask/cms-thumbnail/README.rst

 * Named "presets" define image processing rules (image geometry and options) - can be configured in settings or dynamically in DB.
 * Content editors can choose which preset to display image with (or even define their own presets)
 * Two plugins:
 1. Picture - extends the django-cms Picture plugin to add an imagecache preset.
-  2. Image - works with any model that defines an ImageField and adds an imagecache preset.
+2. Image - works with any model that defines an ImageField - adds an imagecache preset.
 * Can use each plugin independently
 * Built on top of the excellent `sorl-thumbnail <https://github.com/sorl/sorl-thumbnail>`_ module - provides loads of flexibility and extensibility.